TW: casual ableism, paranoia, mind control, violence

 “Ma’am.
 God, you must be joking.
 Do I look that old?”

 “Everybody looks old to me,” I retorted before I could stop myself.
 She didn’t, though.
-She had the eternally-twenty-nine thing going on – which I supposed wasn’t young, either.
+She had sort of the eternally-twenty-nine thing going on—which I supposed wasn’t young, either.

 “We haven’t met, right?”
 I found myself asking, ignoring the strange glance I got from Jo.

-I just nodded.
+I just nodded, trying to keep my wariness hidden.
 “Anyway, I was on my way home.
 Sorry I disturbed you.”
 I turned away and started walking back towards the main road, my heart still in my throat.
 Don’t think about it.
 Don’t think about it.

 “Just myself.
 Can I go home now?”